wulffern/memos/2021-07-08_diodes/memo.md

 Integrated circuits use single crystalline silicon.
 The silicon crystal is grown with the [Czochralski method](https://en.wikipedia.org/wiki/Czochralski_method) which forms a ingot that is cut into wafers.
-The wafer is an extremely regular silicon crystal, although, it is not perfect.
+The wafer is a regular silicon crystal, although, it is not perfect.

 A [silicon]() crystal unit cell, as seen in Fig. \ref{fig:silicon}